kyohsuke/yaml-key.vim/README.md

 ## configs

 * g:yamlkey_and_yank : default 1
-  detected yaml key set to yank buffer.
+  the detected yaml key sets to yank buffer.
-  if it set to 0, yaml key not to set yank buffer
+  if it sets to 0, the key does not set to yank buffer

 * g:yamlkey_first_symbol : default '.'
   yaml key first symbol